Brad Cooper will get a new trial.

 That evidence was supported by testimony by the State’s computer forensic experts, and turned on the question of whether Cooper’s computer on which the Google search was found, was properly stored and preserved by police officials after it was seized, and whether a forensically sound examination was performed by the State.

 Cooper’s defense lawyers argued that the computer and been tampered with, and that the Cary police had been inept in their investigation.
-Cooper’s lawyers offered a private computer specialist Jay Ward as their expert, but at trial, as the defense sought to qualify their witness, the prosecution objected.
+Cooper’s lawyers offered a private computer specialist Jay Ward as their expert witness, but at trial, as the defense sought to qualify their witness, the prosecution objected.

 The result was a voir dire out of the presence of the Jury in which Ward testified that, had he been allowed to, he would have offered his opinion to the jury that the incriminating Google map files had been planted on Cooper’s computer.